-How to Start a Herb Garden
+How to Make & Care for a Herb Garden

-Starting a Herb Garden is an easy way to add flavour and freshness to your cooking as well as colour and fragrance to your garden.
+Starting a herb garden is an easy way to add flavour and freshness to your cooking as well as colour and fragrance to your garden.
 Add to this their attractiveness to pollinators and you can see why growing herbs is an easy win.

-Where to Grow your Herbs
+Where to grow your herbs

 Herb plants are easy to grow in borders, raised beds, containers or grow bags.

 Outdoor herb plants will do best in well drained soil with a low nitrogen content, so if your soil is sand or clay, dig in plenty of compost.
 Plant your herbs in a position with full sun (six hours of sunlight every day) - a sunny patio or border is ideal.
 It’s also a good idea to grow your herbs within easy reach of the kitchen door to make them easier to harvest when you need them.
-Vigorous herbs like Rosemary and Mint are best planted in pots as they tend to take over borders!
+Vigorous herbs like rosemary and mint are best planted in pots as they tend to take over borders!

 A South or West facing balcony is an ideal place for a herb garden.